auth0/docs/articles/rules/guides/redirect.md

     When a user has been redirected to the `/continue` endpoint, **all rules will be run again**, however, the `context.redirect` will be ignored to allow authentication to continue.

 ::: note
-When a user has been redirected from a rule to the `/continue` endpoint, the user object won't be refreshed.
-So any updates to user account information during the redirect will not be reflected in the user object.
-For example, metadata updates that occurred during redirect will not be available.
+Any updates to user account information made during the prior to calling the /continue endpoint will be available to when they are run again.
+For example, metadata updates made via the Auth0 Management API will be available upon continuing the transaction.
 :::

 ## Validate resumed login